 Discussion

-From the randomly selected example of the force plot, we find that the contribution of 7 domains varies a lot in these areas.
+From the two examples of the force plot, we find that the contribution of 7 domains varies a lot in these areas.
 They can have positive or negative effects in different areas.
 Their absolute contribution can also be the largest in one area but be the smallest in another area.
-Besides, if the contribution in LSOAs is of the same weight for seven domains, the scatter plot should be like a linear line.
-However, most of them behave from the superlinear at the beginning to the sublinear at last, which means when the domain scores are below the average, the increase of score’s value will speed up the growth of Shapley value, while when the score is large, the increment of the score will not significantly improve its contribution to IMD.
+If the contribution in LSOAs is of the same weight for seven domains, the scatter plot should be like a linear line.
+However, most of them behave from the superliner at the beginning to the sublinear at last, which means when the domain scores are below the average, the increase of score’s value will speed up the growth of Shapley value, while when the score is large, the increment of the score will not significantly improve its contribution to IMD.
 Moreover, for lower-than-average points, they are more concentrated but when the scores are high, the vertical dispersion of the scatter plot is large.
 This might result from non-linear interaction effects in the model between different domains.
 Just as Briggs et al. (2008) claim that it is hard to eliminate the influence from other domains because these domains are not independent of each other.